-valuable mineral deposits on State lands may be located as "mineral claims."
+A valuable mineral deposit on State land may be located as a "mineral claim."
 The term "mineral" includes mineral compound and mineral aggregate.
-Oil and gas are covered by special legislation.
-However, a lease must be obtained before minerals, oil and gas may be extracted.
+Oil and gas are covered by special legislation (see page 55).
+However, before minerals, oil, or gas may be extracted from State land, a lease must be obtained from the State Land Department.